A look back at a year of weaving — and a guide to what you can learn in our workshops

 Table Loom Weaving

-Structured cloth, depth of learning, long-term skills
+Structured cloth, depth of learning, strong foundations

 What’s covered